heymanhn/journey-backend/README.md

 ### Journey Entries
 Add an entry to your journey, or view your past entries.

-You can add entries of the following types:
+#### POST /entries
+Add an entry to your journey.
+Supported entry types include:
 * Text
 * Photos
-* Videos
+* Video
 * Audio

-#### POST /entries/text
-Add a text entry to your journey.

 Body params:
+* `message` - Description (required for )
 * `data` - Text contents

-#### POST /entries/images
-Add a image entry to your journey.

-Body params:
-* `image` - Binary contents of the image

-#### POST /entries/videos
-Add a video entry to your journey.

-Body params:
-* `video` - Binary contents of the video media

-#### POST /entries/audios
-Add an audio entry to your journey.

-Body params:
-* `audio` - Binary contents of the audio media

 #### GET /entries
 Returns a list of entries from your journeys.